Jseo123/virtualIE-api/README.md

 Mysql: allows for connection to sql.

+pg: handles connections to the online database for development.

 Morgan: Allows us to see the request on the console which are coming to our server.

 Helmet: adds safety rules so that the server doesn't give away too much information to callers.